matrix-org/matrix-spec-proposals/proposals/3383-fed-auth-destination.md

 ## Proposal

-In addition to the currently present `origin`, `key` and `sig` fields, the `Authorization` header of the scheme `X-Matrix` used in the Matrix S2S API should also include a `destination` field, which contains the `server_name` of the Matrix Homeserver that the request is being sent to.
+In addition to the currently present `origin`, `key` and `sig` fields, the `Authorization` header of the scheme `X-Matrix` used in the Matrix S2S API MUST also include a `destination` field, which contains the `server_name` of the Matrix Homeserver that the request is being sent to.

+A Matrix Homeserver receiving a request over the S2S API SHOULD gracefully handle requests that do not include the `destination` field in the `Authorization` header for backwards compatibility.

 ## Potential issues